ncmreynolds/TrivialRFIDauthorisation/README.md

 Every 'thing' has an 8-bit (0-255) ID.
 If 'things' have the same ID they are considered to be in a group.
 Zero is a valid ID.

 The library stores access flags in a 256-bit bitmask on the card, mapped directly to IDs, so a card can authorise access to none, one, many or all IDs and the block still takes the same amount of space.
-The sector where this block is stored can be configured but is by default sector 0.

 This library was created as part of the [LARP hackable RFID lock](https://github.com/ncmreynolds/LarpHackableRfidLock) project.
 The authorisation IDs are specifically stored on the card so no 'back end' of any kind is needed, but one can be used to update the authorisation on the card if necessary.

 ## Sector/block usage

-If you use sector 0 the library will use block 1&2, the only usable blocks in sector 0.
+If you use sector 0 the library will use block 1&2 for the authorisation bitmask data, the only usable blocks in sector 0.

 If you use sector 1 or higher the library will use the first two blocks in that sector, potentially leaving the third block free for other data.